 Make sure your toddler is well fed before I arrive.
 Have some favorite snacks on hand that I can share with your kiddo.

 Don’t be afraid to break out some extra media.
-A favorite tv show, ipad game and some favorite music.
+A favorite tv show, iPad game and some favorite music.
 Now is not the time for moderation.
-You can reign that in later.
+You can rein that in later.
 You know how to get your toddler how to cooperate.
 Break out the big guns.